 I’ve never played a game quite like it.
 I’m enamored of it, and I recommend it.

 If you just want one recommendation, you should buy ASE1: Anomalous Subsurface Environment, which I liked so much that I bought Brian Thomas’ original art for the sasquatron (seen above, as yet unframed).
+The sasquatron, a robo-yeti with a crab claw, is just the tip of ASE’s iceberg of gonzo awesomeness.

 Notes about the list

 Some of the links below are to specific versions (like softcover or standard paper), so you might want to check for other versions.
-I update this list when I remember to pop back to it.

-If I loved something and want to have little OSR-storygame babies with it, I *ed it.
+If I loved something and want to have little OSR-story game babies with it, I *ed it.
 If you’re curious what I think about a book in more detail, I eventually rate and comment on every gaming book I own: Here are my RPGGeek ratings.

 Looking for tabletop RPG products on Lulu?
 Try these